apizzo1/Hindsight_2020/README.md

 * **September 1** shows an increase in President Trump's approval rating, just as the CDC promises a COVID vaccine by November 2020, as seen in the NYT headline.

 ## Future Considerations
+Some tasks we'd like to build on in future commits:

-* Making Getty image carousel dynamic based on the date selected by the user
+* Making Getty image carousel dynamic based on the slider date
-* Making a loading screen when data is loading
+* Making a loading screen for better transition when data is loading
 * Incorporating animation using anime.js
 * Optimizing SQL databases to integrate data more effectively and to pull data more efficiently
 * Incorporating media queries to make the dashboard responsive to different screen sizes
 * Allowing the user to select how to view the national unemployment data
-* Finding quantifiable data for online trends and more manageable data for air pollution (to add to our map)
+* Finding more quantifiable/manageable data for tags trending online, air pollution (to add to our map), hate crimes, & other possibly interesting items
-* Allowing user to select a range of dates, rather than a single date, and displaying global data
+* Broadening our scope of observation by allowing users to select a range of dates (rather than a single date), & exploring global data